 Landlocked and traditionally isolated, Mongolia possesses a great wealth of under-exploited natural resources, including gold, silver and copper, as well as 10% of the world's known coal reserves.
 Although the country is peaceful and politically stable, corruption, insufficient transparency in government affairs, and an ambiguous foreign investment legal framework have undermined its capacity to fully capitalize on its economic potential.

-This sub-project aims to contribute to the prevention of gender-based violence (GBV) through increased participation of the local community, especially men, and enhanced quality and access to legal services for the community and at-risk groups.
+This sub-project contributed to the prevention of gender-based violence (GBV) through increased participation of the local community, especially men, and enhanced quality and access to legal services for the community and at-risk groups.

-The Christina Noble Children Foundation aims to increase knowledge of legal services and awareness on domestic violence among local communities and children in Mongolia.
-The implementing partner will organize home visits and deliver training to target beneficiaries to provide guidance and information on domestic violence prevention and on the Law Combating Domestic Violence.
+The sub-project aims to increase knowledge of legal services and awareness on domestic violence among local communities and children in Mongolia.
+The Christina Noble Children Foundation is organizing home visits and delivering training sessions to target beneficiaries to provide guidance and information on domestic violence prevention and on the Law Combating Domestic Violence.

-This sub-project aims to improve knowledge and access to information for women and children on gender-based violence (GBV) and their rights, and improve the accessibility of legal services for GBV victims.
-The United Force Against Violence (UFAV) will conduct a multi-stakeholder consultation on how to strengthen violence prevention, victim protection and accessibility of legal services.
-Recommendations will then be delivered to relevant government actors and non-governmental organizations.
+This sub-project aimed to improve knowledge and access to information for women and children on gender-based violence (GBV) and their rights, and improve the accessibility of legal services for GBV victims.
+The United Force Against Violence (UFAV) conducted a multi-stakeholder consultation on how to strengthen violence prevention, victim protection and accessibility of legal services and is delivering recommendations to relevant Government actors and non-governmental organizations.

-This sub-project aims to prevent domestic violence in Mongolia by raising awareness on the characteristics of domestic violence, psychosocial features of a victim/survivor, and related legal knowledge among local women.
-Beautiful Hearts, in cooperation with Authority of Family, Child, and Youth Development, supports the partnership between partner organizations, delivers capacity-building trainings for paralegals on human rights and gender equality and supports their advocacy activities for local girls and women.
+This sub-project aimed to prevent domestic violence in Mongolia by raising awareness on the characteristics of domestic violence, psychosocial features of a victim/survivor, and related legal knowledge among local women.
+Beautiful Hearts, in cooperation with Authority of Family, Child, and Youth Development, strengthened cooperation between paralegal organizations in the Tuv province; delivered capacity development sessions for paralegals on human rights and gender equality and supported their advocacy activities targeting local girls and women.

-The sub-project aims to increase knowledge among the elderly on how to exercise their legitimate rights to prevent domestic violence (DV) and to restore their rights in the event of becoming a victim of any form of violence.
-MAEP is delivering training sessions to social workers on strengthening the provision legal aid to the elderly in cases of DV, developing a database of consultants for the provision of legal services, and raising awareness on the available legal and social services among local communities in Ulaanbaatar city and Dakhan province.
+The sub-project aimed to increase knowledge among the elderly on how to exercise their legitimate rights to prevent domestic violence (DV) and to restore their rights in the event of becoming a victim of any form of violence.
+MAEP delivered a series of training sessions to social workers on strengthening the provision of legal aid to the elderly in cases of DV, developing a database of consultants for the provision of legal services, and raising awareness on the available legal and social services among local communities in Ulaanbaatar city and Dakhan province.

-The sub-project aims to increase access to legal assistance and referral services for victims of gender-based violence (GBV) and domestic violence (DV).
+The sub-project aimed to increase access to legal assistance and referral services for victims of gender-based violence (GBV) and domestic violence (DV).

 The COVID-19 pandemic and efforts to contain it have had severe and long-lasting impacts on Mongolia.
 Though prevention and containment measures have successfully prevented a large-scale health crisis, extended lockdowns have negatively affected children’s access to education, psychological and physical wellbeing and reduced the capacity of the Mongolian justice system to respond to crimes against children.